 1. Have a greater opportunity to participate in sporting events such as matches, tournaments and festivals in the local area.

 3. Have access to improved equipment.

-4. To have the opportunity within the curriculum every term to learn cooking skills and to further develop their understanding of healthy eating.
+4. Have the opportunity within the curriculum to further develop their understanding of healthy eating.